Incidents – LTC/Dartford Crossing

 There are more than 3000 incidents per year at the Dartford Crossing, which as we all know often sees long delays and disruption throughout the region.
 But what about when there are incidents if the LTC goes ahead?

-The short answer is that Highways England are not considering how traffic would migrate between the two crossings when there are incidents, if LTC goes ahead, and there would not be adequate connections, which would result in more chaos, congestion and pollution.
+The short answer is that National Highways are not considering how traffic would migrate between the two crossings when there are incidents, if LTC goes ahead, and there would not be adequate connections, which would result in more chaos, congestion and pollution.